 Roxanne D. (Smith) Wilcox

-To send flowers in memory of Roxanne D Wilcox (Smith), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Roxanne D Wilcox (Smith), please visit our Heartfelt Sympathies Store.

 Age 80 of White Bear Lake, MN